yijia2413/vagrant-cascading-hadoop-cluster/README.md

 To not overload the host machine, has each tasktracker a hard limit of 1 map task and 1 reduce task at a time.

+## Cascading SDK

+The project supports deploying the [Cascading SDK](http://cascading.org/sdk) on the cluster as well.
+If you want that feature, remove the comment in `manifests/base-hadpp-pp` line 3.
+This will download the SDK and put all SDK tools into the `PATH`.
+The SDK itself can be found in `/opt/CascadingSDK`.

 ## Hacking & Troubleshooting

 ### Slow download